 - To improve the care of cancer patients, data collection continues after a patient’s diagnosis and treatment.
 Lifetime follow-up on patients allows cancer registries to analyze and assess patient’s treatment and outcomes.

 - The Cancer Registry provides benchmarking services, monitors quality of care and clinical practice guidelines, assess patterns of care and referrals and monitors adverse outcomes including mortality and co-morbidities.

 What is a Cancer Registrar?

-- The Cancer Registry is staffed by Cancer Registrars who are specially trained in data collection, evaluation and current trends in cancer care.
-They provide the data management and report statistics for various healthcare agencies.
+- The Cancer Registry is staffed by Certified Tumor Registrars who are specially trained in data collection, evaluation and current trends in cancer care.
+They provide the data management and report statistics for various health care agencies.

 National and State Programs

 - Since the National Cancer Act of 1971 was passed, the National Cancer Institute has budgeted billions of dollars for research, detection, and treatment of cancer.